Two A Rated Round Rock ISD Elementaries, One Comparison Worth Making

 |---|---|---|

-For the full TEA breakdown, visit the Fern Bluff Elementary page or the Great Oaks Elementary page.
+Both schools earn the same overall A grade across the published TEA domains.
+For deeper detail, visit the Fern Bluff Elementary page or the Great Oaks Elementary page.

 Fern Bluff: Established Northwest Round Rock

-Fern Bluff serves 595 students in the established northwest Round Rock corridor.
+Fern Bluff serves roughly 600 students in the established northwest Round Rock corridor.
 The school feeds into Chisholm Trail Middle School and then Round Rock High School.
-The neighborhoods here were built primarily in the 1990s and 2000s, with mature landscaping, generous lot sizes, and the kind of settled in character that newer developments cannot replicate.
+Many of the surrounding neighborhoods have a settled in character with mature landscaping and generous lot sizes.

 The Neighborhoods